Does Medicare Have a Deductible? What to Know about Part A, B, C, D

 Any covered outpatient expenses you have will go towards meeting your Part B deductible.
 These include the costs associated with doctor’s visits, laboratory tests and everything else that Part B covers.

-What won’t go towards your deductible is the cost of your monthly Part B premiums.
-In 2023, most people pay $164.90 a month for Medicare Part B.
+Your monthly Part B premiums don’t count toward your deductible.
+In 2025, most people pay $185 a month for Medicare Part B.

 The Part B premium also applies if you switch to a Medicare Advantage (Part C) plan.